 This is an important metric that helps you to analyze the sources that bring users to your app.
 It’s extremely beneficial for measuring which marketing campaigns are bringing conversions such as user downloads, sales, signups, etc. A great way to improve returns on your marketing campaigns is to direct your users to a specific app landing page.
 You can also do A/B testing on your messaging to see what works and what doesn’t.

-The abandonment metric helps you find out how many users abandoned your app before using it, especially before signing up.
+The abandonment app metrics helps you find out how many users abandoned your app before using it, especially before signing up.
 This metric can help you figure out what’s wrong with your app’s onboarding process and what’s obstructing your users from signing up.
 You may also want to find out at which stage or on which page your users are leaving your app.

 With cost per acquisition, you can find out how much you’ll have to spend to get an active or paying user.
 This acquisition cost can include several things including expenditures on ads, PR, customer support, legal needs, technology costs such as infrastructure, etc. You can calculate the cost per acquisition by dividing the total cost of a campaign by the number of acquisitions made.

 The Lifetime Value (LTV) is the total revenue that you’ve earned from a user before they’ve ceased to use your app.
-This metric also takes into consideration the cost per acquisition.
+This app metric also takes into consideration the cost per acquisition.
 So if the cost of acquisition is greater than the lifetime value of your user, your app will incur a loss.
 The ideal way to increase the LTV of a user is by understanding the exact needs of your audience.
 Good customer service and quick response also help create a positive experience for the user.

-Which of these metrics do you use for mobile app analysis? / Do you have any other metrics to add to this list?
+Which of these mobile app metrics do you use for analysis? / Do you have any other metrics to add to this list?